tildesarecool/Tiny11PyEd/README.md

 <p>

+## 12 September update

+Ended up taking something of a hiatus.
+And then getting distracted.
+And coming the conclusion there was no reason to make that copy utility which I mentioned probably.
+In the past week or so I decided to start the whole script over.
+Using the old version for reference and I'm going to use the things I learned from the copy utility.
+I've already thought of a extra variable I didn't think of before (the user customizing the "documents" folder location).
+So going ahead with the re-write.

 ## 2 July update

 I realized today I'd been working on this for a month or so off-and-on, yet it feels like I've made